nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Technical:
    - Should work on any *mainstream OS* as long as it has Java 17 or above installed.
    - Should work on both 32-bit and 64-bit environments.
 2. Performance:
    - Should be able to hold up to 1000 contacts without a noticeable sluggishness in performance for typical usage.
    - The response to any use action should become visible within 3 seconds.
    - Should not crash when the input is too long.
 3. Quality:
    - Should be easy to learn for a novice who has never used CLI before.
    - The product is offered as a free downloadable application.

-Note to project: Security measures like encryption will not be implemented in this project
+Note to project: Security measures like encryption will not be implemented in this project.

 ### Glossary